Instructions: Work with a neighbor to answer the following questions. To get started, download the class activity template file.

 One way to summarize the relationship between two quantitative variables is with the correlation, which measures the strength of the linear relationship between the two variables.
 Correlation is a number between -1 and 1; a correlation close to -1 indicates a strong negative relationship, while a correlation close to 1 indicates a strong positive relationship, and a correlation of 0 indicates no relationship.

-1. Does the correlation between departure delay and arrival delay depend on which airport the flight departs from?
-We can use the group_by function to group the data before calculating correlation.
-Fill in the code below to calculate the correlation for each airport (EWR, JFK, and LGA).
+use = "complete.obs" means “Ignore the rows with NAs in either of the two variables”):group_by function to group the data before calculating correlation.
+Fill in the code below to calculate the correlation for each airport (EWR, JFK, and LGA).flights |>

 mutate(time_gained = ...) |>